UbiquityRobotics/learn/doing_more/workstation_setup.md

 permalink: workstation_setup
 ---

-*{ Wayne: There a bunch of repetition going on in each of these documents.
-Having an overview/roadmap docuement both reduce the repetition *and* reduce the overall confusion. )+

 # How to set up a ROS workstation
 #### &uarr;[top](main_menu) - - - &uarr;[up](ix_doing_more) - - -